 The New Orleans Tribune has been chosen as one of over 200 news organizations across the nation to receive a grant from the Facebook Journalism Project’s COVID-19 Local News Relief Fund Grant Program.

 The COVID-19 Local News Relief Grant Program provides support for local news organizations in the United States serving communities impacted by COVID-19.
 Funding can be used to respond to immediate community needs and/or offset some revenue shortfalls to help publishers maintain long-term sustainability during this crisis.
 More than 2,000 applications were received, according to the announcement made by the program.
-In all, 203 newsrooms across the country were awarded nearly $16 million.
+In all, nearly $16 million dollars was awarded to 203 newsrooms across the country.
 Grant recipients were announced on Thursday, May 7.

 The New Orleans Tribune is proud to be among the recipients.